Skip to main content

 Other Routes

-You can do a Certificate in Display and Visual Merchandising through the British Display Society.
-This is a distance learning course and could help whether you're working in retail or looking for your first job.
+You could do an online Certificate in Display and Visual Merchandising through the British Display Society.
+The Society's courses could be useful, whether you're already working in retail or looking for your first job.

 More Information